Stability of sharp Fourier restriction to spheres: Abstract

-where $\sigma$ is the standard surface measure on $\sph{d-1}$, provided that the perturbation $g$ is sufficiently {\it regular} and {\it small}, in a proper and effective sense described in the paper.
-In these cases, we also fully classify the complex-valued maximizers of the inequality.
+where $\sigma$ is the surface measure on $\sph{d-1}$, for a suitable class of bounded perturbations $g:\R^d \to \C$.
+In such cases we also fully classify the complex-valued maximizers of the inequality.
 In the unperturbed setting ($g = {\bf 0}$), this was established by Foschi ($d=3$) and by the first and third authors ($d \in \{4,5,6,7\}$) in 2015.
+Our methods also yield a new sharp adjoint restriction inequality on $\mathbb S^7\subset \R^8$.